Galactic Experiences by DePrez: The Art of Space Travel

 Bigelow Aerospace Space Hotel

-August 17,2011: Bigelow Aerospace company builds first space hotel.
+August 17, 2011: Bigelow Aerospace company builds first space hotel.
 View video

-Back in 2009, Cirque du Soleil founder Guy Laliberte fired up the imaginations of would-be astronauts the world round when he paid an estimated $35 million dollars to spend 12 days aboard the International Space Station How many of us who are too large, too small or too out of physical shape to be a space traveller cheered when a rather “ordinary” human took place in space?
+Back in 2009, Cirque du Soleil founder Guy Laliberte fired up the imaginations of would-be astronauts the world round when he paid an estimated $35 million dollars to spend 12 days aboard the International Space Station How many of us who are too large, too small or too out of physical shape to be a space traveler cheered when a rather “ordinary” human took place in space?
 Well, get in line for the next adventure… because just a mere $28,750,000 might buy you a ticket for a 30-day stay in Earth orbit.

 Away from the glitz of Las Vegas, real estate developer Robert Bigelow is making use of the quiet Mojave Desert setting to solidify plans which border on the down-right incredible.
 His Bigelow Aerospace company owns 50 acres of barren land with buildings that aren’t much different than neighboring contractors – with the exception of high security.
 So why would these unassuming structures need armed security guards with futuristic alien patches on their uniforms?